 After a good long stop I followed them north-westwards.
 The drop towards Carn na Criche is quite deep.
 But there is a path and the angle up to the top was easy.
 I had missed Carn na Criche on my previous visits to the Fannichs.
 Now I was able to “collect” it – just three more tops to do now.
 It was clear and, turning to look at Sgurr Mor, I saw that it was clear as well.
 C’est la vie.
 There is a fine view from Carn na Criche up Sgurr nan Clach Geala’s north-east ridge and, if you look for it, Loch a’Mhadaidh.

-I walked straight by the trig and cairn, there was no point in stopping, and along the crescent shaped summit ridge.
-[4.25pm.]
+I walked straight by the trig and cairn, there was no point in stopping, and along the crescent shaped summit ridge – 4.25pm.
 A path continues down the north ridge.
-I stopped to talk to a guy who was making his way up – he had just 10 more to do to compleat.
+I stopped to talk to a guy who was making his way up.
+He had just 10 more Munros to do to compleat.
 The cloud had lifted once more by now.
 Sgurr nan Each looked quite small below.
 I could see down to Loch Fannich – it looked some way off and I knew that I would have to get there!

-At the bealach I stopped and sat on a rock to gird my loins and psyche myself up for the final ascent of the day, oh and to stuff my face with jellybabies.
-Suitably sugared up, the zig zaggy ridge to Sgurr nan Each passed without incident and reaching the top I had a third clear summit.
+At the bealach I stopped and sat on a rock to gird my loins and psyche myself up for the final ascent of the day.
+Oh and to stuff my face with jelly babies.
+Suitably sugared up, the zig zaggy ridge to Sgurr nan Each passed without incident.
+Reaching the top I had a third clear summit.
 It was 5.15pm.
 A brief shower passed over.
 Loch Fannich looked no closer.
 My route of the day formed the skyline to the east and north (though of course BLMF and Ma’C could not be seen).
 Fionn Bheinn was still stuck with a cloud cap.
 Slioch was there glowering away with a backdrop of black cloud.
 The Torridon giants were somewhat obscured by the gloom.
-The Strathfarrer 4 were prominent.
+The Strathfarrar 4 were prominent.

 Having refuelled I set off down the south ridge.
-From the col with Sgurr a’Chadha Dheirg (point 866 on the 1:50000 OS) it is possible to descend to the east to the moors of the Allt a’Choire Mhoire where there looked to be a track running around the foot of Druim Reidh.
+From the col with Sgurr a’Chadha Dheirg (point 866 on the 1:50000 OS) it is possible to descend east to the moors of the Allt a’Choire Mhoire where there looked to be a track running around the foot of Druim Reidh.
 Alternatively you can climb over or flank Sgurr a’Chadha Dheirg.
-I took this last optionas I could not be bothered to climb the 200 feet over this top.
-The slopes were not too bad but it seemed to take an age to drop down to the peat hags on the col with Torran Ruadh.
-I even had to take a rest at one point where I finished the last of the two litres of fluid I was carrying.
+I took this last option as I could not be bothered to climb the 200 feet over this top.
+The slopes were not too bad.
+However it seemed to take an age to drop down to the peat hags on the col with Torran Ruadh.
+I even had to take a rest at one point.
+I finished the last of the two litres of fluid I was carrying.
 Although it was not a warm day, there was a steady light breeze that was dehydrating.

 From there I made my way direct to the track by Loch Fannich dropping down to the track via a break in the trees clearly shown on the map at NH183689.
-From here it was 2 miles to Fannich Lodge and the further ¾ mile or so to where I had dumped my bike.
-I cannot say that this was the most favourite part of the day with the track through the forest being particularly oppressive, but at least I was able to obtain some more water and there were no midges.
+From here it was 2 miles to Fannich Lodge.
+It was then a further ¾ mile or so to where I had dumped my bike.
+I cannot say that this was the most favourite part of the day.
+The track through the forest being particularly oppressive.
+But at least I was able to obtain some more water and there were no midges.
 And the Lodge looks a fine building, the kennelled dogs to the rear barking as I plodded by.

-The bike retrieved, I then had the most wonderful ride out speeding along with the wind at my back, my sore feet forgotten.
+The bike was retrieved.
+I then had the most wonderful ride out speeding along with the wind at my back, my sore feet forgotten.
 On a couple of occasions deer stood to watch wondering what this flying object was before, at the last moment, sensing danger perhaps, prancing off out of harm’s way.
-The scent of pine filled my nose as I passed through the forest near the end – wonderful – and I was then back at my car at 8.40pm, exactly fourteen hours after setting off.
+The scent of pine filled my nose as I passed through the forest near the end – wonderful.
+I was back at my car at 8.40pm, exactly fourteen hours after setting off.